lschubert2/Red-Oak-Social-Media-Report/README.md

-The competitors analyzed in this report are breweries whose headquarters are in North Carolina: Catawba Brewing, Wicked Weed Brewing, No Da Brewing, and Highland Brewing.
+The competitors analyzed in this report are breweries whose headquarters are in North Carolina: Catawba Brewing, Wicked Weed Brewing, and Highland Brewing.
 These specific breweries were chosen due to the location of their headquarters.